Sayan-Roy-729/MERN-Stack/React Native/2_styling_layout/README.md

   numColumns={2}
 />;
 ```
 - numColumns create grids, by-default it is 1.
+2 means it creates 2 column grid.

 > ## 7.
 Flex & FlexGrow:
 >